awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 ### Create the Lambda function<a name="sample-lamdba-python"></a>

-In this solution, API Gateway passes requests to the following Python 3\.8 Lambda function, which queries Amazon ES and returns results\.
-Name the function `search-es-lambda`\.
+In this solution, API Gateway passes requests to the following Python 3\.8 Lambda function, which queries OpenSearch Service and returns results\.
+Name the function `opensearch-lambda`\.

 Because this sample function uses external libraries, you need to create a deployment package and upload it to Lambda for the code to work\.
-For more information about creating Lambda functions and deployment packages, see [Creating a Deployment Package \(Python\)](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) in the *AWS Lambda Developer Guide* and [Create the Lambda deployment package](es-aws-integrations.md#es-aws-integrations-s3-lambda-es-deployment-package) in this guide\.
+For more information about creating Lambda functions and deployment packages, see [Deploy Python Lambda functions with \.zip file archives](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) in the *AWS Lambda Developer Guide* and [Create the Lambda deployment package](integrations.md#integrations-s3-lambda-deployment-package) in this guide\.

 ```
 import boto3